Fuck: Modern usage

 The word fuck is a component of many acronyms, some of which—like SNAFU (Situation Normal: All Fucked Up) and FUBAR (Fucked Up Beyond All Recognition)—date as far back as World War II.
 MILF (Mother I'd Like to Fuck) and variations of the first letter are widely seen in pornographic contexts.
 Many more recent coinages, such as the shorthand WTF? for 'what the fuck', STFU for 'shut the fuck up', or FML for 'fuck my life', have been widely extant on the Internet, and may count as examples of internet memes.
 Many acronyms will also have an F or MF added to increase emphasis; for example, OMG ('oh my God') becomes OMFG ('oh my fucking God').
 Abbreviations involving fuck can be considered less offensive than fuck itself.
 Although the word is proclaimed vulgar, several comedians rely on fuck for comedic routines.
 George Carlin created several literary works based upon the word, including his routine "seven dirty words"—words that were bleep censored on US television.

-"Fuck all" is a widely recognised, mainly in the UK and Australia, expression meaning "none", "nothing", or "very little".
+"Fuck all" is a widely recognised, mainly in the United Kingdom and Australia, expression meaning "none", "nothing", or "very little".